AEPForGTE/ILLOD/README.md

 ### System Requirements
 To run ILLOD and the experiments, your system must meet the following requirements:
+- On Linux:
     - Python 3.10
     - Pip 22.0.2
+    - All other required libraries will be installed automatically when running pip install -r requirements_lin.txt.
+- On Windows:
+    - Python 3.11
+    - Pip 23.1.2
-- All other required libraries will be installed automatically when running pip install -r requirements.txt.
+    - All other required libraries will be installed automatically when running pip install -r requirements_win.txt.

 All input datafiles are provided as .csv files that can be accesses by text or spreadsheet editor.

-### Steps to Reproduce
+### Steps to Reproduce on Linux
 To reproduce the results presented in the paper [[2]](https://www.sciencedirect.com/science/article/abs/pii/S0950584923000575), follow these steps:
 Clone the repository:
 ```sh